Throbac-Labs/SolanaValidator_FullDeployment/README.md

 nvme1n1     259:3    0 894.3G  0 disk
 nvme2n1     259:4    0 894.3G  0 disk
 ```
-#### First, we resize the OS Disk to allow more breathing room for our OS
+#### First, we resize the OS Disk to allow more breathing room for our OS.
 ```
 sudo lsblk
 sudo growpart /dev/nvme0n1 2